Over the past few years, employee advocacy has emerged as a powerful marketing and sales strategy.

 External metrics would be the impact you can see on social media, website traffic, leads, and conversions.

-You’ll need to measure both internal and external metrics to see the true impact of your program.
-If you’re using technology like the DSMN8 platform, tracking becomes a lot easier, but some areas can also be tracked with Google Analytics, LinkedIn analytics, and your CRM.
+To see your program’s true results, you’ll need to measure both internal and external metrics.
+If you’re using technology like the DSMN8 platform, tracking becomes much easier, but some areas can also be tracked with Google Analytics, LinkedIn analytics, and your CRM.

 7 Key Employee Advocacy Metrics to Track for Measuring Success